KesterTan/variable_lending_pool/README.md

 ## About
 Smart contract that takes in ETH and lends a stable coin to users.
-ETH is deposited into a vault as collatoral.
+ETH is deposited into a vault as collateral.
 Tokens that can be borrowed depend on an on-chain oracle.
 User can withdraw collateral by returning the borrowed tokens.